Platon (photographer): Biography

 Platon was born on 20 April 1968 in Greece.
-His father (Jim Antoniou) was a Greek architect and illustrator and his mother is an art historian.
-Platon is currently married and has two children.
-He was raised in Greece and moved to England at the age of 8.
-Platon studied graphic design at Saint Martin's School of Art where he encountered his first experience with photography.
-He went on to receive his masters in fine arts from the Royal College of Art where he met his instructor and mentor, John Hind of Vogue.
+His father Jim Antoniou was a Greek architect and illustrator, and his mother is an art historian.
+He moved to England at the age of 8.
+Platon studied graphic design at Saint Martin's School of Art where he had his first experience with photography.
+He went on to receive his masters degree in fine arts from the Royal College of Art where he met his instructor and mentor, John Hind of Vogue.
+As of 2019, Platon was married and had two children.

 Career

 After leaving college in 1992, Platon began his career in fashion photography and portraiture.
-Platon left London for New York to begin his commercial career with John Kennedy Jr. at George magazine.
-Some of Platon's commercial work includes photographing for Levi's, IBM, Nike, and Motorola, along with companies such as Timex, Tanqueray, Kenneth Cole, and Rayban.
-His photographs have also been featured on the covers of well-known magazines including Time, Esquire, and George.
-In 2008, Platon became a staff photographer for The New Yorker.
-He would handle large scale portfolios such as his first assignment, a portfolio of the Little Rock Nine celebrating the civil rights movement.
+He moved from London to New York to begin his commercial career with John Kennedy Jr. at George magazine.
+Some of Platon's commercial work includes photographing for Levi's, IBM, Nike, Motorola, Timex, Tanqueray, Kenneth Cole, and Ray-Ban.
+His photographs have also been featured on the covers of magazines including Time, Esquire, Wired, and George.
+In 2008, Platon became a staff photographer for The New Yorker, where he handled large-scale projects like photographing the Little Rock Nine for his first assignment that celebrated the civil rights movement.

 Aesthetic

 Platon's father helped him develop an understanding of form and texture through the principles of Modernism reflected in his bold no distraction style.
-His graphic design education influences how he takes his photographs which he shoots with the final graphic treatment in mind.
-Platon aims to capture the truth, to find it in the subject and bring it out.
-He works with limited sessions for photo shoots, which makes the photographs more intense and authentic.
+His graphic design education influences how he takes his photographs, which he shoots with the final graphic treatment in mind.
+According to Platon, he aims to capture the truth, to "find it and bring it out".
+He works with limited sessions for photo shoots, sometimes capturing his photos within a 30-second timeframe, which he said makes his photographs more "intense" and "authentic".

 The People's Portfolio

 Platon founded the People's Portfolio, a nonprofit organization.
 Platon photographs those who are fighting for civil and human rights, giving a voice to those who are unheard.
 His portfolios include photographs of Burmese victims and exiles, Egyptian revolutionaries, and those fighting against oppression in Russia.
 Platon has also photographed and interviewed women from the Congo who have experienced sexual violence.
-He has collaborated with the Human Rights Watch, The New Yorker, the National Center for Civil and Human Rights, ExxonMobil and the UN Foundation.
+He has collaborated with the Human Rights Watch, the National Center for Civil and Human Rights, ExxonMobil and the UN Foundation.
 Through the People's Portfolio, Platon aims to raise awareness of those facing oppression.